pi-lot: a slop creep journey

 The reframing

-If I could go back and talk to February me, I wouldn't tell him not to build it.
+If I could go back and talk to February version of me, I wouldn't tell him not to build it.
 I learned a lot about agentic coding, how to set up a project from scratch, how to maintain one, how to work with agents on something real.
 It was genuinely good to get my hands dirty and explore.

 What I would change is how I framed it publicly.
 I posted it on X like "I'm building this thing, it's coming, follow for updates."
 Got some people excited.
 Set expectations.
 Then went silent.